AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/roboracer-sim-racing-guide-2024.md

 #### 1.4.2.
 Size and Structure

-- The simulated racetrack will be designed in accordance with the physical F1TENTH racetracks, using similar materials and spanning similar dimensions.
+- The simulated racetrack will be designed in accordance with the physical RoboRacer racetracks, using similar materials and spanning similar dimensions.

-- The entire racetrack will be designed to fit within an area of around 30$\times$10 m<sup>2</sup>, much like the physical F1TENTH racetracks.
+- The entire racetrack will be designed to fit within an area of around 30$\times$10 m<sup>2</sup>, much like the physical RoboRacer racetracks.

 - The racetrack border will be constructed from air ducts of about 33 cm in diameter, making sure that it is perceivable to exteroceptive sensors.